Self assessment: Tracking your progress in EMT class

 - Clean up the lab and equipment without waiting to be asked?

-- Have the basic tools of our profession (gloves, stethoscope, watch, pen, and paper) close at hand?
+- Have the basic tools of our profession (gloves, stethoscope, watch, pen, paper and smartphone) close at hand?

 - Use downtime while waiting for formal practice stations to read, review course materials, or set-up informal practice stations with your peers?